M64GitHub/kr00tf1sh/README.md

 ## The Story

 #### Foreword and setting the scene
 Back in the early 2000s I did a lot of virus related research.
-A journey that started 1994, when I first stumbled across the incredible [VLAD](https://www.wiw.org/~meta/) magazine, using our school's new internet access.
+A journey that started 1994, when I first stumbled across the incredible [VLAD](https://www.wiw.org/~meta/) magazine, using our school's great new internet access.
 My focus around 2005 went on to GNU/linux systems in this regard.
-Around that time was probably the peak of "reverse code engineering" sites and communities.
-A lot of them had been taken down already due to government concerns, most notably http://www.anticrack.de , but one of the most advanced ones was still highly active: http://www.woodman.com, where I was sysadmin for years (and founded the linux RCE forum there).
+Also around that time was probably the peak of "reverse code engineering" sites and communities.
+A lot of them had been taken down already due to government concerns, most notably http://www.anticrack.de, but one of the most advanced ones was still highly active: http://www.woodman.com, where I was sysadmin for years (and founded the linux RCE forum there).

 ***Reverse code engineering on linux platforms*** was not so much seen as an important skill to many, a typical argument would have been: "but